About

 Who on earth are you?

-Lydia Schofield (she/they) is a writer, artist, bookseller and library services student from Melbourne Naarm.
-She writes YA and middle grade fiction about friendships and belonging (that sometimes features magic and spaceships too).
+Lydia Schofield (she/they) is a writer, artist and library enthusiast from Melbourne Naarm.
+She writes YA and middle grade fiction about friendships, community, and the power of art making (that sometimes feature magic and spaceships too).

-Lydia can most often be found haunting her local library and trying to befriend magpies in her backyard.
+She can be found on Instagram @scho.lydia or trying to befriend magpies in her backyard.

 Services and expertise